When starting a new business, every entrepreneur wants their company to be popular and for its logo to be instantly recognizable and famous.

 This style of logo designing has emerged as a breakout trend in 2017, not only because these logos are clever, but because they have a high recall value.
 These logos, with their immense visual impact, cement your brand in a consumer’s memory, making it easier for them to remember you later on.

-In some of the world’s most famous logos, the use of negative space has not only helped to reinforce company messaging and logo recall, but it’s also made for some great PR.
+In some of the world’s most famous logos, the use of negative space has helped reinforce company messaging and logo recall and made for some great PR.

 The initial logo was based on a giant panda at the London Zoo.
 The logo later evolved into a simplified, smarter designed panda, as you can see below.

 Disney is a fantastic example of timelessness.
 The logo was designed many years ago, and while many companies designed around the same time have since redesigned their logo, Disney’s has stayed put.
-This is good for a number of reasons: people didn’t have to switch their logo-brand associations, Disney hasn’t had to spend millions of dollars rebranding, and their logo is still popular and easily recognizable.
+This is good for several reasons: people didn’t have to switch their logo-brand associations, Disney hasn’t had to spend millions of dollars rebranding, and their logo is still popular and easily recognizable.

 The secret to the timelessness of Disney’s logo is that they designed a logo that fit exactly what they do.
 It focuses on Disney’s theme of fantasy through the swirly font and stays simple in its coloring.
 Disney didn’t use a trendy font or color of the time but rather created its own and combined it with a classic neutral (black).